 Comfort and fashion are often high at the top of a woman’s list when looking for clothing, which is why it can be difficult to find the right item of clothing.

-Adaptive clothing for women provides easy dressing functionalities such as open back tops so that senior and elderly women never have to struggle with narrow neck openings.
+Adaptive clothing for women provides easy dressing functionalities such as open-back tops so that senior and elderly women never struggle with narrow neck openings.

-Adaptive clothing for women also includes side-open pants with zipper or elastic waist openings so that they never have to struggle with fastening buttons.
+Adaptive clothing for women also includes side-open pants with zipper or elastic waist openings so that fastening buttons are no longer a challenge.

 Where to Find Adaptive Clothing for Seniors

-Adaptive clothing is becoming increasingly common and you can often find it being sold in numerous stores and online marketplaces.
+Adaptive clothing is becoming increasingly common and is often sold in numerous stores and online marketplaces.
 In fact, some conventional clothing stores have started stocking it, although their selection is usually limited.

 Here are the leading stores that stock adaptive clothing for seniors: